snapplelevi/langston-thresholding/README.md

 3. **Clone from GitHub and Install as a Source Package**

     1. First, clone the git repo onto your machine using:
-       - `git clone https://github.com/snapplelevi/thresholding.git`    (clone with URL over HTTPS)\
+       - `git clone https://github.com/snapplelevi/langston-thresholding.git`    (clone with URL over HTTPS)

            or

-       - `git clone git@github.com:snapplelevi/thresholding.git`        (clone using SSH if keys already exist)\
+       - `git clone git@github.com:snapplelevi/langston-thresholding.git`        (clone using SSH if keys already exist)

            or

-       - `gh repo clone snapplelevi/thresholding`                       (clone using GitHub CLI)
+       - `gh repo clone snapplelevi/langston-thresholding`                       (clone using GitHub CLI

     2. Afterwards, tar the cloned git repo directory using this command:

-       `tar -cvzf thresholding.tar.gz ./thresholding`
+       `tar -cvzf thresholding.tar.gz ./langston-thresholding`

       This creates the tar.gz file of this package for R's `install.packages()` to install from source.

-    3. Because the R package (**thresholding**) has the same name as the cloned repo, the **thresholding** *directory* (i.e., ./**thresholding**) can now be deleted to avoid conflicts with installing the package.
-This is done in the case you wish to install your package in the same library folder you cloned the **thresholding** repo into.
-Removing the **thresholding** *directory* also avoids cluttering your machine's directory structure since a tar file of **thresholding** was created in the previous step.

-       `rm -rf ./thresholding`

-    4. After the tar.gz file of the package is created and the, run the `install.packages()` function with the newly created tar file:
+    3. After the tar.gz file for the package is created, run the `install.packages()` function with the newly created tar file:

        `install.packages("./thresholding.tar.gz", type="source", repos=NULL)`

        Note: this command will install to a default library (first entry in R's `.libPaths()`).
-To move the package installation to a desired location, run the command with:
+To move the package installation to a specified location, run the command with:

        `install.packages("./thresholding.tar.gz", type="source", repos=NULL, lib="/your/path/here")`

+   4. After R finishes installing the package, the `thresholding.tar.gz` file can be deleted.

 **Please contact *lhochste@vols.utk.edu* if you have any trouble with installing the package or if there are any problems experienced while using the package.
 Thank you for trying out the Langston Lab's thresholding code!**